St. Winifred’s PE and Sports Grant 2017 – 2018

 In the summer term all our year 2 children will be taking part in a scooter training day.

-From the start of the Autumn term 2013, we have employed sports leaders to run PE and sporting activities with the children EVERY lunchtime, giving every child a chance to practice skills and compete with each other regularly in a safe and controlled zone of the playground.
+From the start of the Autumn term 2013, we have employed sports leaders to run PE and sporting activities with the children EVERY lunchtime, giving every child a chance to practise skills and compete with each other regularly in a safe and controlled zone of the playground.
 This is sustainable because some of our school midday supervisors are joining in games and learning to lead these activities with a view to taking on this role in the future.
 In 2018 one of our staff is taking part in coaching training so that she can tale a lead in this area.
 We will then be able to use our sports funding to promote another area of sport.

 Competition in PE and Sport

 Children get the chance to compete against their peers at school and children from other schools.
 So far this year we have competed against other schools, in Swimming, Athletics and Football.
 This builds their confidence and love of sport.